hpsfoundation/tac/working-groups/performance-testing/README.md

 * Work with members to ask them what they need from a framework
   * NVIDIA, Intel, AMD, HPE, AWS,

-* Use HPSF Con to assess potential scope
+* Use HPSF Con to assess potential scope and showcase progress/results annually

 ## Customers